nick-ulle/pandoc-minted/README.md

     pandoc --filter ./minted.py -o myfile.tex myfile.md

-Minted is only be used for code where the language has been specified; you can set a default language using the pandoc metadata field `minted-language`.
+Minted is only used for code where the language has been specified; you can set a default language using the pandoc metadata field `minted-language`.